Please login to your Sampan Travel account.

 In 2012, US President Barack Obama visited the country to offer "the hand of friendship" in return for more reforms and Thein Sein was invited to Washington the following year.
 A significant strike for democracy was claimed when four private daily newspapers appeared in 2013.
 At this point there had been no free press in the country for 50 years

-Naturally, there are still a host of challenges that the country faces.
-Myanmar remains one of the most corrupt countries in the world and international bodies and foreign governments including the US have repeatedly raised their concerns in regard to the minority muslim group the Rohingya living in Rakhine State, reportedly under persecution by the Buddhist majority.
+Myanmar remains one of the most corrupt countries in the world and international bodies and foreign governments including the US repeatedly raise their concerns in regard to the minority muslim group the Rohingya living in Rakhine State, reportedly under persecution by the Buddhist majority.
 Human Rights Watch have published evidence of mass grave sites in the state and label the attacks a form of ‘ethnic cleansing.’

 Tension continues to break into violence between the Burmese army and various ethnic groups vying for independence or greater autonomy, principally in Kachin and Shan States.
+It is most commonly civilians that bare the brunt of these skirmishes.
 There are still a large amount of political prisoners incarcerated, and students in Mandalay continue to protest in solidarity with their peers arrested for marching against a seemingly undemocratic education bill in 2015.

 In June that year, parliament voted to keep the army’s veto over constitutional change, suffering a blow to those who hoped for a speedy transition to democracy.
 However the general election in 2015 was held smoothly and regarded as free and fair by international monitors.
 The NLD won a landslide and took their seats in the much transformed parliament in February 2016.